mavryk-network/mavryk-protocol/docs/shell/dal_node.rst

 The DAL node
 ============

-A DAL node is an executable (called ``octez-dal-node``) whose main roles are to publish, store, and exchange data for the :doc:`DAL layer <./dal_overview>`.
+A DAL node is an executable (called ``mavkit-dal-node``) whose main roles are to publish, store, and exchange data for the :doc:`DAL layer <./dal_overview>`.
 Interacting with a DAL node is done through the command-line interface (CLI) and through RPCs.
 In what follows, we describe the main components and features of a DAL node, and then present some operational aspects on configuring and running a DAL node.

 Concepts and features
 ---------------------